Béla Balogh (footballer)

-Béla Balogh (born 30 December 1984) is a Hungarian footballer who plays as a centre back for Budapesti VSC.
+Béla Balogh (born 30 December 1984) is a Hungarian footballer who plays as a centre back.

 Balogh has represented MTK Hungária, BFC Siófok, Kecskeméti TE and Pécsi MFC in Hungary and has also played for Colchester United in England and Real Murcia in Spain.
 He has also represented Hungary nine times at full international level.

 Career

 Born in Budapest, Hungary, Balogh began his career with MTK Hungária in 2002, being loaned out to BFC Siófok for two seasons between 2002 and 2004.
 He made over 100 league appearances for MTK between 2002 and 2010.

 In August 2007, Balogh signed on loan for English Championship club Colchester United with a view to a permanent move.
 He returned to MTK after his loan in May 2008 having made 17 appearances for the U's.
 He signed on loan with Spanish club Real Murcia for the 2008–09 season.

 In 2010, Balogh signed for Kecskeméti TE.
 He spent three seasons with the club, making 64 appearances.
 In 2013, he joined Pécsi MFC.